apm-denizens/dsc80-project3/README.md

 <iframe src="assets/ban2_by_missingness_of_ban1.html" width="100%" height="500px" frameBorder=0></iframe>

 Ban1 & Ban2 are both categorical variables that take on the value of the name of a champion.
-As a result, to determine if the value of ban2 is related to the missingness of ban1, we need to have a test statistic that tells us how different two categorical distributions are.
-The TVD is an appropiate choice to use here.
+As a result, to determine if the value of ban2 is related to the missingness of ban1, we need to have a test statistic that tells us how different the two categorical distributions are.
+The TVD is an appropriate choice to use here.

 Our Hypotheses:
 Null hypothesis - The distributions of ban2 when ban1 is missing and ban2 when ban1 isn't missing are the same.